Active Monitoring of Oxytocin Research Evidence

 • Home

-When creating a project proposal for a Living Meta-Analysis in AMORE, it is essential to include all necessary information to ensure a smooth review and approval process.
-The following checklist outlines the key components that should be included in your project proposal.
+When creating a project proposal for a Living Meta-Analysis on AMORE, include all necessary information for a smooth review process.
+This checklist outlines the key components required in your proposal.

-This textbook provides a comprehensive introduction to the principles and practices of meta-analysis.
-It covers topics such as effect size estimation, heterogeneity, publication bias, and advanced meta-analytic techniques.
-The book is suitable for researchers and students who want to learn how to conduct and interpret meta-analyses.
+A comprehensive introduction to the principles and practices of meta-analysis, covering effect size estimation, heterogeneity, publication bias, and advanced techniques.

 Doing Meta-Analysis with R: A Hands-On Guide